chancecodes/landing-page/README.md

 # landing-page

-Culmination of HTML and CSS lessons in a generic landing page
+Culmination of HTML and CSS learning in a black cat fan page.